Navigating this page:

 • If unsure about which setting works best, start with medium tolerance as it provides balanced results.

-Import the video files of your interviews using the ‘Video’ important function.
+6. Import Video Content Import the video files of your interviews using the ‘Video’ import function.

-Before proceeding and transcriving video content:
+7. Verify Auto-Labelling Before proceeding and transcribing video content:

-8. Transcribe Videos & Assign Concept Decks
+8. Transcribe Videos & Assign Concept Decks Transcribe your videos following these steps:

 1. Set language preferences and specify the number of speakers involved in discussions.